 My parents thought the twins looked sickly, too skinny, and wondered why they cried so much.
 Of course, they were proud to see their first Grandchildren and gave us lots of advice.

 From there, we headed to North Carolina in the noisy non-air conditioned Beetle to visit Marty’s folks.
 American Woman by the Guess Who droned from the small speaker and War by Edwin Starr was played often.
-It was no Mach 1 but paid for.
+It was no Mach 1 but there were no care payments either.

 Marty’s parent’s patience was tested, as well, when these first-time Grandparents wondered why they cried so much.
 Lisa was way too skinny, were we feeding them properly?
 They worried about our trip abroad with the twins, and then we got lots of advice.